#28 TRENDING IN Personal Growth 🔥

 20k+ pageviews

 Kelly Halliburton is a member of the Creative Writing Conservatory at Orange County School of the Arts in Santa Ana, California.
-She enjoys writing poetry and volunteering.
+As a former editor for The Teen Magazine, she enjoys writing poetry and volunteering.
 Through exploring themes of student life and personal growth, she aspires to project meaningful ideas in the community.

 Comment